Metabolic Health is The Root of Wellness + Disease

 Which symptoms are you experiencing?

-From metabolic abnormalities to blood sugar imbalances and more, there can be many biological reasons for weight gain.
-Our lab kit explores them all.⁵ ⁶ ⁷
+From metabolic abnormalities to blood sugar imbalances and more, there can be many biological reasons for weight gain.⁵ ⁶ ⁷

 Studies show that insulin resistance is tied to 2x greater risk of developing depression.
-Our kit helps you know if this type of metabolic dysfunction is affecting you.⁴
+Our kit helps you learn how your body tolerates insulin.
+Proper insulin tolerance is an important factor in maintaining overall health.*⁴

 You may be experiencing hormonal and metabolic imbalances that lead to constant feelings of fatigue.
 Our at-home lab test looks for these common causes of fatigue and brain fog.³